 You don’t have to walk through this season alone

 It is vital that you understand that you do not have to endure this difficult season alone.
-Apart from supportive community, you should consider reaching out to an experienced personal injury attorney who can help you examine the details of your injury and determine if you deserve fair compensation.
+Apart from a supportive community, you should consider reaching out to an experienced personal injury attorney who can help you examine the details of your injury and determine if you deserve fair compensation.